-The major aim of the National BioResource Project (NBRP) is to collect, preserve, and provide bioresources such as experimental animals, plants, and microbes, that are essential experimental materials for life sciences research.
-To be able to meet current scientific needs, the project also aims to increase the usefulness of these bioresources via the addition of genome information and development of fundamental technologies for preservation and other necessary procedures.
-The information center will also be upgraded to promote the dissemination of information on the whereabouts and biological characteristics of these bioresources.
+The major aim of the National BioResource Project (NBRP) is to collect, preserve, and provide bio-resources (strains, populations, tissues, cells, genes of animals, plants and microorganisms, and information on these materials for R&D use), that are essential experimental materials for life sciences research.
+To be able to meet current scientific needs, the project also aims to increase the usefulness of these bio-resources via the addition of genome information and development of fundamental technologies for preservation and other necessary procedures.
+The information center will also be upgraded to promote the dissemination of information on the whereabouts and biological characteristics of these bio-resources.